(Updated August 2020) Google Local Services Ads are now available for nearly all law firm practice areas, nationwide.

 - Firms must provide a Certificate of Liability Insurance (COI).
 This must be valid within 30 days of application.

-- LSAs will utilize reviews from your Google My Business listing
+- LSAs will utilize reviews from your Google Business Profile listing

 - Each location must have a review score of 3.0 or better

 How does this affect the search results page?